 - (a) Generally.
 When the child is placed out of the child's home by court order, an admit/deny hearing shall be held within ten (10) days of the date of the emergency protective care hearing.
 Upon agreement of the parties, an admit/deny hearing may be combined with an emergency protective care hearing held pursuant to Rule 30. - (b) Termination of Parental Rights Matters.
-In a termination of parental rights matter the admit/deny hearing shall be held not less than ten (10) days after service of the summons and petition is complete upon the party. - (c) Permanent Placement Matters.
+Except as otherwise provided in this paragraph, in a termination of parental rights matter the admit/deny hearing shall be held not less than ten (10) days after service of the summons and petition is complete upon the party.
+In a termination of parental rights matter that bypasses the child in need of protection or services proceeding, the admit/deny hearing shall be held within ten (10) days of the filing of the petition. - (c) Permanent Placement Matters.
 In a permanent placement matter the admit/deny hearing shall be held not less than ten (10) days after service of the summons and petition is complete upon the party.